3 steps to get started on your estate plan

 - Contact your attorney

 The very first step is to reach out to an attorney and set a time for a consultation.
 You may want to meet with more than one attorney, so that you can find one who you “click” with.
-Find an attorney with good references and who you feel comfortable with.
+Find an estate planning attorney in Mooresville with good references and who you feel comfortable with.

 Your attorney will give you information about which documents they need when you come to the consultation, so prepare those in advance.